Garlin case: Murder

-Fifteen-year-old Felicia Garlin admitted helping with the burial of her mother; preparations were made during the day for burial after dark in the backyard. (p.
-15) A search warrant was obtained, and Tammie Garlin's remains were exhumed.
+Fifteen-year-old Felicia Garlin admitted helping with the burial of her mother; preparations were made during the day for burial after dark in the backyard.
+10 days later, a search warrant was obtained, and Tammie Garlin's remains were exhumed.
 An autopsy was performed June 16, which "determined that the probable cause of Ms. Garlin's death was manual strangulation".

 Sisk was not at the residence.
 A detective acquired a cell phone number and called him, telling him he was wanted for questioning.
 Sisk left town, and police issued a bulletin for his arrest.

 At the time he was arrested in Milwaukee on June 15, 2007, Mr. Sisk was on a bus that was heading to Chicago, Illinois.
-Mr. Sisk also had in his possession a bus ticket that had been purchased on June 15, 2007 at 10:40 a.m. in Wisconsin Dells, Wisconsin.
+Mr. Sisk also had in his possession a bus ticket that had been purchased on June 15, 2007, at 10:40 a.m. in Wisconsin Dells, Wisconsin.
 This ticket had the ultimate destination of Madisonville, Kentucky.